-Any student found cheating in an examination shall be guilty of an academic offense.
-Any student found copying coursework material from another student shall be guilty of an academic offense.
+Any student found cheating in an examination shall be guilty of an academic offence.
+Any student found copying coursework material from another student shall be guilty of an academic offence.

-Any student involved in plagiarism (i.e. copying material from a written or electronic source without proper attribution) whether in class, exams or written projects, theses, or dissertations shall be guilty of an academic offense.
+Any student involved in plagiarism (i.e. copying material from a written or electronic source without proper attribution) shall be guilty of an academic offense.
+(Check with Lecturers or the Academic office for more information)

-Any student who procures an impersonator to sit an examination is guilty of an academic offense.
+Any student who procures an impersonator to sit an examination is guilty of an offense.

-Any student who procures a 'mercenary' to write any coursework or dissertation shall be guilty of an academic offense.
+Any student who procures a 'mercenary' to write any coursework or dissertation shall be guilty of an offense.